The woman named Sonea.

 “No,” the Queen whispered, laughing to herself.
 “I have no need or your limited knowledge of ancient technology.
 I have brought you here to show you the scope of my plan, Lady Evanor, and then I will show you your role in it.
 Long ago, the Yunai imprisoned me.
 I will be free.”

 Evanor smiled, happily.

 This was the moment she had been waiting for since that day in the dark water.

 Today she would secure her future and her Queen would grant her the immortality she sought.
-Destiny would be fulfilled this day, and nothing short of shattered timelines would stop her.
+Destiny would be fulfilled, and nothing short of shattered timelines would stop her.

 She had been lost.
-One had become two, now she was whole once again.
+One had become two, but now she was whole once again.